jiamingmao/data-analysis/Assignments/Challenge (Structural Estimation).md

 3. Write a short tutorial on structural estimation and its applications in applied microeconomic research (such as labor economics and industrial organization).

     - Your tutorial should be targetted toward your fellow students.
-Try to explain what structural estimation is, how it has been applied in various fields on applied microeconomics, and what its strength and limitations are.
+Try to explain what structural estimation is, how it has been applied in the various fields of applied microeconomics, and what its strengths and limitations are.